hihihippp/scottsievert.github.io/src/source/_posts/2014-05-14-Scientific-Python-tips-and-tricks.markdown

 categories: python
 ---

-You want to switch from MATLAB to Python.
-You look into it a bit, but it's hard and confusing to pick up a whole new framework.
+You want to pick up Python.
+But it's hard and confusing to pick up a whole new framework.
 You want to try and switch, but it's too much effort and takes too much time, so you stick with MATLAB.
 I essentially grew up on Python, meaning I can guide you to some solid resources and hand over tips and tricks I've learned.

 This guide aims to ease that process a bit by showing tips and tricks within Python.
 This guide *is not* a full switch-to-Python guide.
 There are plenty of